 A Subscriber or another appropriately authorized party can request revocation of a certificate.
 An authorized party includes an RA, regardless of whether on behalf of the subscriber may request revocation through their account.
+Sectigo may revoke a Certificate without receiving a request and without reason.
 Other parties may report suspected Private Key Compromise, certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to certificates, in the first instance, by email to qcabuse@sectigo.com.